 Understanding how to use a wheel takes practice, and actually creating something on the wheel takes years of practice.
 At least creating something of value, that's done correctly, and with a certain amount of skill.
 Anyone can sit down and throw something on the wheel, but it takes a bit more knowledge, and hard work to understand the difference between a good pot, and.... errrr well, just a pot.

 The juicers I have made for my next baking post took quite a bit of trial and error.
 It is thrown from one ball of clay that I pulled up twice.
 Once on the end making the bowl shape, and then once more in the center creating the dome.

-Then you let them dry to leather hard stage so you can trim the bottoms making sure they are smooth.
-Then you attach coils to the dome which makes the ridges for juicing.
+Then you let them dry to the leather hard stage so you can trim the bottoms.
+Attaching the coils to make ridges is the last part of the building process.

 After they are bone dry they are bisque fired, and then glaze fired after that.
 The ceramic process is long tedious, and usually worth it at the end.
 I don't want to dive too much into bisque and glaze just yet, but here is the finished product.